 - Pre-Admissions patients should be asked not to bring controlled drugs into the hospital. - On admission If a patient presents with controlled drugs, the first line of action is to ask that they have them removed from the hospital by a trusted contact. - Throughout admission Where identified during hospital stay, patients-controlled drugs are removed from the patient as soon as nursing staff are made aware and are stored separately in the controlled drug safe.
-This should be handed over to subsequent shifts and a plan made for safe return to the patient on discharge. - Controlled drugs dispensed by Knox Pharmacy for the patient to take home upon discharge are also stored in the CD safe (but are not entered in the drug book) - DSU does not hold controlled drugs.
-These are stored in the PACU drug safe and recorded in the PACU controlled drug book. - Patient's own supply of controlled drugs is recorded in the controlled drug book under a separate listing for each patient.
+This should be handed over to subsequent shifts and a plan made for safe return to the patient on discharge. - Controlled drugs dispensed by Knox Pharmacy for the patient to take home upon discharge are also stored in the CD safe (but are not entered in the drug book) - Patient's own supply of controlled drugs is recorded in the controlled drug book under a separate listing for each patient.
 If required, these are administered and accounted for, as per standard checking procedures for stock supply of controlled drugs.